 It is a no-brainer that receiving flowers can make you feel fantastic.
 But you may not know just displaying a fresh bouquet evokes positive feelings.

-Psychology experts say the presence of flowers affects social behavior much more than you think from combating depression to soothing agitated or anxious behavior.
+According to a 2005 study, psychology experts say the presence of flowers affects social behavior much more than you think from combating depression to soothing agitated or anxious behavior.
 And it makes sense.
-It is hard not to smile when you see a bright and colorful arrangement like this one created by the plant loving bloggers at PRCHTG.
+It is hard not to smile when you see a bright and colorful arrangement like this one created by the plant-loving bloggers at PRCHTG.